gchammas23/gchammas23/README.md

 ## Small intro
 - 👋 Hi, my name is Gabriel and i go by @gchammas23 on github
 - 👀 I’m interested in programming, basketball and cryptocurrency
-- 🌱 I’m currently learning react native
+- 🌱 I’m currently learning to create responsive websites to strengthen my frontend skills
 - 💞️ I’m looking to collaborate on any open source project that i can contribute to
 - 📫 You can reach me by sending me an email on my address gabrielchammas23@gmail.com